MyadaRoshdi/P3/writeup_template.md

 #### 1.3.
 Submission code is usable and readable
 **Question3: Is the code usable and readable?**

-The model.py file contains the code for training and saving the convolution neural network.
+The model.py file contains the code for training and saving the convolution neural network, here I used the Nvidia model as shown [here] (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) .
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### 2. Model Architecture and Training Strategy